OSINT-TECHNOLOGIES/dpulse/README.md

-**We are happy to announce that DPULSE is getting closer to its v1.0 release!**

-**We will publish a few more release candidates, where all existing bugs will be fixed and we will focus on improving the existing components of the program during release candidates phase!**

 > [!CAUTION]
 > DPULSE was created as a research tool, and it is not intended for criminal activities.
 Use DPULSE only on allowed domains and for legal purposes!